PCCN Quiz -12

 These are signs of compartment syndrome, a surgical emergency.

-E. A patient with Addison’s disease is admitted with severe hypotension, Na⁺ 114 mEq/L, K⁺ 7.1 mEq/L, and confusion.
-What is the immediate nursing intervention?
+AZ.
+A patient with myxedema coma is admitted with hypothermia, bradycardia, and altered mental status.
+What is the priority nursing intervention?

-F. A patient with anterior MI develops hypotension, pulmonary edema, and cool extremities.
-Echocardiogram shows EF 22%.
+BB.
+A patient with anterior MI develops acute pulmonary edema and hypotension.
+Echocardiogram shows EF 20%.
 What is the immediate nursing action?

 Oops!
 Revisit the management of cardiogenic shock.

-J. A patient with end-stage renal disease presents with K⁺ 7.7 mEq/L and muscle weakness.
+BC.
+A patient with end-stage renal disease presents with K⁺ 7.9 mEq/L and muscle weakness.
 ECG shows wide QRS complexes.
-Calcium gluconate was administered.
+Calcium gluconate has been given.
 What is the next nursing action?

-K. A patient with severe asthma exacerbation becomes suddenly quiet on auscultation.
-SpO₂ 80% despite high-flow oxygen.
+BI.
+A patient with severe asthma exacerbation suddenly becomes silent on auscultation.
+SpO₂ 79% despite high-flow oxygen.
 What is the next nursing intervention?

 Oops!
 Revisit principles of professional conduct.